 Description

 Being online is an important part of how young people "do" relationships.
-Young people are using online spaces for their social and romantic lives.
-They told us that they would like their parents and carers to talk with them more about this.
-We know that these topics aren't always easy to talk about, so #AskTheAwkward has been created to help you to explore online relationships with your secondary aged children, making these conversations part of everyday life: Ask the Awkward
+Young people are using online spaces for their social and romantic lives. #AskTheAwkward has been created to help parents explore online relationships with their children.

-For local enquiries or to report and incident contact Essex Police on 101.
+For local enquiries or to report an incident contact Essex Police on 101.

 Map